meijer-jeroen/contingent-evolution-2020/README.md

 # contingent-evolution-2020
+Custom scripts for data analysis and generating figures for:

 "Contingent evolution of alternate metabolic network topologies determines whether crossfeeding evolves" (2020) Jeroen Meijer, Bram van Dijk, Paulien Hogeweg

-Custom scripts for data analysis and generating figures
+Also includes an archived version of VirtualMicrobes 0.2.5 which was used in this study.

 ## Project organization